 The three main benefits from fast-growing startups are that the company’s growth leads to greater responsibility earlier, you can work with very high-caliber people and develop a better bar for excellence, and that fast-growing startups often work on the edges of technological development, giving insights into how the world will change over the next decade.

 Aurora, a >$10B self-driving car company, had ~30 employees when I joined, and ~300 when I left two years later.
 About 6 months after joining, I started leading a team of ~5 engineers on a high priority engineering project.
 That was mostly due to the company needing leaders to keep up with our growth, and my hustle and generalist skills making me well-suited for the role.
 That experience taught me a lot about leadership, management, and long-term engineering projects, and it seems like this type of experience is much more common in fast-growing startups.
-In contract, nonprofits often grow slowly or not at all.
+In contrast, nonprofits often grow slowly or not at all.

 An additional benefit is working with very high caliber people, and getting a sense of what a highly successful company looks like.
 It’s useful to have a well-calibrated bar for who you should work with in the future and who to hire -- I think it would be pretty valuable if more people in the community had well-defined standards of excellence.
 To quantify this, I think I probably worked with at least 5 of the best 100 people who have worked on self-driving cars in the past decade, and at least 15 people that could get hired to lead a team at basically any self-driving or robotics company.